S-SQ/Projects/README.md

 # GDELTProject

 This repository contains data files and Python scripts for Blue Team’s ISE599 final project: Bringing Advance Clarity to Political Crises.
-The files are listed below…
+The full project writeup is labeled Team Blue Report.pdf.
+The additional files are listed below…

 ## Code: